projectriff/projectriff.io/docs/v0.6/getting-started/minikube.md

 sidebar_label: Minikube
 ---

-The following will help you get started running a riff function on Minikube.
+The following will help you get started running a riff function with Knative on Minikube.

+To get started with streaming or with the core runtime, follow these steps first, and then continue with the [Streaming](../runtimes/streaming) or [Core](../runtimes/core) runtime docs.
+Runtimes can be used separately or together.

 ## Install Minikube